UCL STEaPP Module Development

 Activity formats used

-• Moodle Books exploring conceptual frameworks in manageable chapters
+• Moodle Books with conceptual framework chapters and accordions

 • Structured forum tasks with specific contribution guidance